montanarograziano/AmazonPriceTracker/README.md

 # AmazonPriceTracker

 A tool written in Python used for finding the best deals on Amazon of a certain item.
+Once the item to research has been inserted, the tool automatically finds the best deal navigating through the first 4 pages of research.
-The tool automatically search for the best discounts of a specified input item, based on the initial price and the discount one.
+Once it's done analyzing, the tool automatically open on the browser the first 5 links of the products that have the biggest sale, based on the previous price and the current one.